UProcSaaS/any-file/README.md

 ### Prerequisities

-You need to install nodejs >= 5.8.0 on your machine.
+You need to install nodejs >= 5.8.0 on your machine:

 ```
 sudo apt-get install nodejs
 ```

+Probably, library will work with older nodejs versions.

 ### Installing